 Have you ever thought about showcasing your products via Instagram Shopping?

-Instagram is a platform to share inspirational images and videos to a widely engaged audience.
-At the start of 2019, there was an estimated 24 million Instagram users in the UK; a staggering 42% of the population.
+Instagram, the visual heavy content platform are upping their game when it comes to business pages selling to a widely engaged audience.
+In 2021, there was an estimated 30.57 million Instagram users in the UK, that's nearly half of the population!
 Even still, the platform continues to grow, there are currently 25 million businesses worldwide using Instagram with more joining every day.
 Instagram provides a great opportunity for brands to tap into a millennial audience with non-intrusive advertising, aimed to compliment the user behaviour.

 Social shopping is on the rise and predictably Instagram have invested heavily into enabling this feature for brands using their platform.